All accounts of academic misconduct should be reported to the Dean of Student Affairs, Dr. Nick Negrete via the following form:

 Once an official academic misconduct report is submitted, the Conduct Process outlined in Section VI will ensue as with any other conduct case.
 In instances where a committee is convened, the Chair of the Academic Integrity Committee will convene a formal hearing process.

 The Academic Integrity Committee consists of representatives from liberal arts and sciences, the various studio departments, and the Office of Student Affairs.
-The Chair of the Committee is appointed by the Associate Dean of Student Affairs.
+The Chair of the Committee is appointed by the Dean of Student Affairs.
 No fewer than three committee members will meet to review each case

 All accounts of academic misconduct should be reported using the Code of Conduct Complaint form.
 Any member of the Otis College community may fill out a form.
 In addition to the form, faculty, staff, or another student shall assemble and submit documentation that supports the accusation.
 The form and all evidence is forwarded to the Chair of the Academic Integrity Committee for review and investigation.

 Students will be contacted to appear before the committee to share information and answer questions regarding the case.